jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> 300
 ```

 These results look good!
 We now have only two columns and the first six rows (from `head()`) look right.
 Why are the last six rows all empty?
 Look back at the PDF.
-The final two columns are shorter than the others, so `extract_tables()` interprets them as empty strings "".
+The final two columns are shorter than the others, so `extract_tables()` interprets them as empty strings.
 We can subset those away using a conditional statement to remove any row with an empty string in either column.
 Since we know that if there's an empty string in one of the columns it will also be there in the other, we only need to run this once.

 ```r